How much does it cost to explore Slovenia?

 This article may contain links to products and services we use and recommend.
 We may receive compensation when you click on links to those products.
 For more information, see our Disclosure Policy.

-Slovenia is known for its sustainability focus.
+Slovenia is recognised for its emphasis on sustainability.
 And it is the only country in the world with love in its name.
-How could we not be excited to explore this pocket rocket of a country?
-While we only visited for eight days (as Paul had to leave the Schengen Visa area at the beginning of June), we could have stayed much longer (and we will definitely return).
+How could we not be excited to explore this pocket-sized country?
+While we only visited for eight days (as Paul had to leave the Schengen Visa area at the beginning of June), we could have stayed much longer (and we will return).

-Our daily expenses in Slovenia were USD57.06 / EUR51.03 per person per day – well over our budget of USD50.00.
-We stayed three nights in Ljubljana, one night in Bled, two nights in Bovec and two nights in Kobarid – a total of eight.
+Our daily expenses in Slovenia were USD57.06 / EUR51.03 per person per day – significantly higher than our budget of USD50.00.
+We stayed for three nights in Ljubljana, one night in Bled, two nights in Bovec, and two nights in Kobarid – a total of eight nights.

 Download your Sustainable Travel Checklist and show the world you care